ISISComputingGroup/ibex_developers_manual/GUI_development/Coding/Adding-a-Button-to-the-Perspective-Switcher.md

 These are easily fixed:

-* Hover the mouse over 'BasePerspective' on the 'public class Perspective' line and select 'Fix project setup...'
+* Hover the mouse over `BasePerspective` on the `public class Perspective` line and select `Fix project setup...`

-* Delete the 'Consoles.getDefault().createConsole();' line
+* Delete the `Consoles.getDefault().createConsole();` line

-* Open the MANIFEST.MF file in META_INF and select the 'Dependencies' tab; on that tab click the 'Add' button under 'Required Plug-ins'.
-From the list select uk.ac.stfc.isis.ibex.ui and click 'OK'.
+* Open the MANIFEST.MF file in META_INF and select the `Dependencies` tab; on that tab click the `Add` button under `Required Plug-ins`.
+From the list select uk.ac.stfc.isis.ibex.ui and click `OK`.
 Add org.eclipse.ui and org.eclipse.core.runtime with the same method.

 * There are likely to be other dependencies missing, fix any other errors.